Target Usage: To make use of multiple timelines of work in a local repository.

 red

-Similarly, this is the conflicting part that is coming from the fix1 branch:
+Similarly, this is the conflicting part that comes from the fix1 branch:

 blue